 Under section 41 of the Reserves Act 1977 Horowhenua District Council (Council) is required to prepare and review Reserve Management Plans for each of the reserves it owns or manages/controls.
+The previous Waitarere Beach Reserve Management Plan was developed in 2000 and commenced a review of this plan in 2016.
 The existing Reserve Management Plans for the Waitarere Beach Reserves are quite dated as they were developed in 2000.
 Council is now the process of reviewing these management plans (including developing one for the Wairarawa Stream Reserve) to ensure that the plans accurately reflect Council's current, and desired, management of these reserves, taking into account planned or potential future development.

-This document is the DRAFT Reserve Management Plan for the Waitarere Beach Foreshore Reserve; the other three Waitarere Beach Reserves are covered by the Draft Combined Waitarere Beach Reserve Management Plan which is also currently out for public consultation.
+This document is the reviewed DRAFT Reserve Management Plan for the Waitarere Beach Foreshore Reserve; the other three Waitarere Beach Reserves are covered by the Draft Combined Waitarere Beach Reserve Management Plan which was also reviewed in 2016/17 which is also currently out for public consultation.